Scott Page: Post-Pink Floyd music career

 Despite his current focus on business endeavors, Page continues to play live and as a session musician.
 After his tenure with Pink Floyd, Page has continued recording with artists as diverse as David Cassidy, Gorky Park, Bob Malone, Eddie Zip, Mickey Raphael, David Lee Roth, Jane's Addiction, and Seth Loveless; he has also played as a guest on a number of Pink Floyd tribute albums.

 Along with Supertramp member Carl Verheyen, he is also a founding member of Hang Dynasty, a band that brings together "sidemen" from larger bands and whose membership includes a rotating cast of musicians.
-In addition to Page and Verheyen, musicians that play or have played with the band include Jeff Baxter, Ray Brinker, Kal David, Mike Finnigan, Steve Madaio, Ricky Peterson, Leland Sklar, Edgar Winter, Dave Woodford, Kenny Lee Lewis, Billy Peterson, Stephen Kupka, and Lee Thornburg.
-The band has also performed with guests musicians including Kenny Aronoff, Reggie McBride, and Dianne Steinberg-Lewis.
+In addition to Page and Verheyen, musicians who play or have performed with the band include Jeff Baxter, Ray Brinker, Kal David, Mike Finnigan, Steve Madaio, Ricky Peterson, Leland Sklar, Edgar Winter, Dave Woodford, Kenny Lee Lewis, Billy Peterson, Stephen Kupka and Lee Thornburg.
+The band has also performed with guests musicians including Kenny Aronoff, Reggie McBride and Dianne Steinberg-Lewis.

 In September 2014, Hang Dynasty headlined the final night of the Temecula Valley International Film Festival.
 The band's special guest was honoree Alan Parsons.

 On June 17, 2015, Page made a surprise guest appearance during Brit Floyd's concert at the Orpheum Theatre in Los Angeles, California.
 He played Money and Us and Them with Brit Floyd during his guest appearance.